 About This Community

 The Applied Internet of Things (IOT) Engineering Community is being run by Engineers Australia (EA).
 EA is an institution with over 100,000 members with the mission to "advance the science and practice of engineering".
 The community is open to the public and online participation is free.
 Events are free to members of EA and organisations that it has agreements with, including the Australian Computer Society (ACS), the Institution of Engineering and Technology (IET), the IEEE.
 The establishment of the community is being overseen by a sub-committee of EA’s ITEE College Board.
-However, anyone is free to become a core member of the community - just participate in the community agenda forum.
+However, anyone with an interest in IoT is free to become a core member of the community to access the resources and participate in the community forums.

 The mission of this community is to advance the science and practice of applied IOT engineering, as defined below.
 Along with the traditions methods of knowledge sharing through events and discussion, a key goal of this community is develop the body of knowledge in this field.
 The aim is to create outputs of practice value to members, including practice notes.
 These will be published in the resources section of this community.
 You can have your say on what would be useful to focus on by participating in the community agenda forum.